artenyx/self-supervised-learning/README.md

 network towards a quality embedding space
 - Evaluation stage: New dataset is embedded and tested via Linear Evaluation or k-means clustering.

+By default, experiments are run with 200 epochs of representation learning, 150 epochs of linear evaluation with learning rates of 0.001 and 0.01, respectively.

 ## Denoising Autoencoder

 This experiment type is a single denoising autoencoder, meaning that if $x$ is input image, $\tilde{x} \sim D(x)$ where $D$ is